Chapter 12 : Everybody Seems So Happy

 "What!?" she cried.
 "Potter, you better let me out!"

 James, who had yet to say anything, gave us all the surprise of the day.
-He took out his wand, and waved it a few times.
+He took out his wand and waved it a few times.
 Suddenly, Evans was able to step out of the barrier.
-"Potter," she asked.
-"Did you just let me go?"
+"Why did you just let me go?"

-He nodded silently.
-Then, if James had given us the surprise of the day, then Evans had given us the surprise of the decade.
+He shrugged silently, then said, "Well, I realized it wasn't as funny as I thought it was."
+Then, if James had given us the surprise of the day, then Evans gave us the surprise of the decade.
 She lifted herself up on her tippy-toes, and gave James a swift peck on the cheek.
-"Mistletoe is a rule of Christmas; I always follow the rules."
+"Mistletoe is a rule of Christmas.
+I always follow the rules."

 "You know, Potter, that was actually quite a good bit of magic.
-And you really proved something to me when you let me go.
+And you did recognize where you went wrong.
 Maybe, Potter, you’re not as bad as I thought."

-She smiled at him, and James smiled back, looking as if his face would break from the excitement.
+She smiled at him, and James smiled back, looking as if his face would break from the ecstasy.
 Alex came gracefully down the steps, looking tired, but composed.
 "Lily, what did I miss?"

 "Oh, nothing," she said, with a smile.
 Alex shrugged and they sat down by the Christmas tree, opening gifts.

 The Marauders walked over to James and patted him on the back, congratulating him.
 I, however, stood stock still in fear.
 Evans doesn’t hate James.
 She may want to be friends with James.
 James is friends with me.
-I recoiled in fear; would I have to tolerate Lily Evans?
+I recoiled in fear and considered the question: Would I have to tolerate Lily Evans?

 A/N: Well, to be honest I did not originally plan on sumbitting two chapters today.
 But, when I came home I had a nice little surprise - I was given trusted author status!
 So, I decided as a treat for you guys (and me, who is very excited to have this) I was going to post two, especially since the last one was quite short.
 And, just a little heads up, next chapter, we're mixing things up a bit.